KyokoNagaro/Viridium/README.md

  - No scrap
  - Normal ore generation (including modded ones)

 Right now, I am planning to add some tech trees first, and make it simpler to chose your team and stuff like that.
+The idea is that you can join a match where you don't know what your opponnent play, have to scout through fog.
 In a distant future, those tech trees will be added with their own campaign too.